TEL: Low-Latency Failover Traffic Engineering in Data Plane: System Model

 \section{System Model}

-In this section, we formalize the traffic engineering in the data plane with link failure as a max-min fair allocation problem that jointly maximizes the number of flows and minimizes the total cost.
-We confirm that the traffic can face the link failure, and the presented model can automatically switch to the alternative path without control plane interaction in the data plane.
-Legacy methods require control plane interaction to compute the new path.
-Table~\ref{tab:tab1} presents the main notation used in the paper.
+\begin{review} In this section, we formalize the traffic engineering with QoS requirements as a max-min fair allocation problem.
+Then, we define an objective function to proactively find paths for flows over multiple rounds.
+Finally, we give an example for the problem before and after a link failure.
+Table~\ref{tab:tab1} presents the main notation used in the paper. \end{review}